What We Do

 DC Water Proposes Modifying Long Term Control Plan for Green Infrastructure

 DC Water is proposing to modify its Long Term Control Plan (LTCP) to incorporate a large investment in green infrastructure.
-Detailed information on the proposal is below, but we need your feedback before April 14, 2014.
-Please provide comments on the proposal or complete our brief online survey.
+Detailed information on the proposal is below.

 - Informational Meetings